 Officers then tend to change tack and accuse you of fiddling with the device rather than actually texting or calling from it.

 In order to convict you at court the officer would have to prove that you were not in proper control (e.g. weaving) and that you did not have a full view of the road ahead (e.g. looking down at the buttons or screen).

-If you need advice about your alleged hand-held phone related driving offence please click here to ASK US A FREE QUESTION and find out how we can help you.
+Please click below to ASK US A FREE QUESTION and find out how we can help you.

 Do you have any questions about being stopped for mobile phone driving offences?
 Please ask and we will gladly give you legal advice based on the specifics of your case and offence.

 I am writing to you both to say how pleased and relieved I was yesterday to have been found not guilty in court.
 My barrister Mr Kingsliegh Viollet was so thorough and did a fantastic job putting my case forward.
 I was very nervous about the whole situation, having never been in court before but, he instantly put me at ease and talked me through the process clearly and with confidence.
 His court room manner was impeccable and his line of questioning to the police proved beyond shadow of doubt that they did not carry out their job correctly and what they thought they saw was clearly inconclusive and incorrect.
 The decision making from the magistrates was a very quick one and I felt this was because Mr Kingsliegh Viollet put forward such a strong case on my behalf.
 I would like you to pass on my thanks to Mr Kingsliegh Viollet for achieving my not guilty result and I would like to thank you and your team for all your help and advise leading up to the court hearing.